hortonworks/cloudbreak/secret-rotation/README.md

   - additional flags can be defined for secret types:
     - internal: it can be rotated only via internal API call
     - skipSaltUpdate: if true, there is no need to update salt state before rotation
-  - also MultiSecretType can be added to the enum value to indicate if secret type is related to a multi-cluster rotation
-- `MultiSecretType`: For secrets affecting multiple resources this enum need to be extended with the new value.
-This is where types of resources can be defined.
 - `SecretRotationStep`: It defines the different steps where secrets can be updated.
 For example vault or user data.
 - `AbstractRotationExecutor`: Implementations of this abstract class does the core work like rotating, rolling back, finalizing the secret rotation.
 The payload should extend the `RotationContext` class.
   - rotation: executes the actual replacement/rotation